 You don't have to strain your body to benefit from exercise.
 Even moderate exercise is good for you.
-The CDC and the American Heart Association recommends at least 30 of moderate activities include:
+The CDC and the American Heart Association recommend at least 30 of moderate activities include:

 For increased benefit to your heart and lungs, try more vigorous aerobic activity. are examples of more vigorous activities: